innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

   ### Nothing happens when I call all of the .exe files and the Robot Controller is running

 Make sure to check if Port Forwarding is enabled on your WiFi router and that the ports and protocol are all correct (see <a href="https://github.com/innov8rz-ftc-team-11039/TeleDrive/blob/master/README.md#part-3-setup-port-forwarding-on-the-host-computers-wifi-router" target="_blank">Setup Port Forwarding on WiFi router</a>).
-Another issue may be that the ports and IP addresses may be inconsistent (see <a href="https://github.com/innov8rz-ftc-team-11039/TeleDrive#install-and-setup-remote-robot-control" target="_blank">Install and Setup: Remote Robot Control</a>).
+Another issue may be that the ports and IP addresses may be inconsistent (see <a href="https://github.com/innov8rz-ftc-team-11039/TeleDrive/blob/master/README.md#installation-setup-and-usage" target="_blank">Install and Setup: TeleDrive</a>).
 You can also check if you have correctly entered in the ports as integer numbers.

   ### Cannot host a Parsec server